 Who can participate?

-Children, including infants, toddlers, pre-school, and school-age children, and young adults through age 25 who have and have not had COVID may be eligible to participate.
+Children, including infants, toddlers, pre-school, and school-age children, and young adults through age 25 who:

 How long is the study?